joshnair10/TypogBlog/_posts/2020-11-25-a-splash-of-simplicity.md

 ![](../uploads/phelps-fina.jpg)

-The logo has 6 stars to represent the 6 main water sports that FINA represents, and they are spread out across a slightly spherical map of the world, to show that they are international and inclusive of all countries and nationalities of athletes around the world.
+The logo has 6 stars to represent the 6 main water sports that FINA represents, and they are spread out across a slightly spherical map of the world, to show that they are international and inclusive of all countries and nationalities of athletes around the world, a point they try to make very clear with their public image.

+The font of the word 'Fina' is very similar to Sarun Pro Narrow Ultra, a san-serif font that is reliant on its boldness and thickness of each letter, almost jumping out from the page/screen it is on.

  Sarun Pro Narrow Ultra